Lacri1/LeverageETFDecay/README.md

 # https://lacri1.github.io/LeverageETFDecay/

+Leverage ETF Return Decay

+Due to compounding effects and daily rebalancing, leveraged ETFs often show a discrepancy between their theoretical leveraged returns and actual performance.

+This divergence becomes more pronounced in volatile or choppy markets, where the actual returns can fall short of expectations.

+Such decay makes leveraged ETFs structurally unsuitable for long-term investing and highlights their design as short-term trading instruments.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: